1amBulletproof/SwEng401WheelOfJeopardy/README.md

 ```

 ### Tests
-- Append all unit test names with "_tests"
+- Append all unit test file names with "_tests"
+- Run all unit tests before committing and/or pushing
 - Run all unit tests (from *root*, not tests, directory):

 ```bash